-On 15 December 2010 the above facility was refinanced.
-Cairn Energy PLC entered into a stand-by secured revolving credit of \$900m to extend the working capital available to enable commitments to made for the 2011 Greenland drilling campaign and for other general corporate purposes.
-The facility is provided by Standard Chartered Bank, Bank of Scotland Plc, Crédit Agricole Corporate and Investment Bank, HSBC Bank PLC and Société Générale and expires on 30 September 2012.
-Security, in the form of a pledge over a number of shares in Cairn Energy UK Holdings Limited, would be provided prior to first drawdown.
-Interest is charged at floating rates determined by LIBOR plus an applicable margin.
-No sums were drawn at 31 December 2010.
+On 15 December 2010, the Company's ultimate parent undertaking, Cairn Energy PLC, entered into a stand-by secured revolving credit facility of \$900m to extend the working capital available, to enable commitments to be made for the 2011 Greenland drilling campaign and for other general corporate purposes.
+The facility was provided by Standard Chartered Bank, Bank of Scotland Plc, Crédit Agricole Corporate and Investment Bank, HSBC Bank PLC and Société Générale.
+Security was in the form of a pledge over a number of shares in Cairn UK Holdings Limited.
+Interest was charged at floating rates determined by LIBOR plus an applicable margin.
+The facility was cancelled and repaid in full on 1 August 2011.

-In addition, Cairn Energy PLC and the Capricorn Group have \$35m of facilities (2009: \$35m) in place to cover the issue of performance guarantees.
-Fixed rates of bank commission and charges apply to these. \$0.7m was utilised as at 31 December 2010 (2009: \$5.9m).
+At December 2011 Caim Energy PLC Group had \$35m of facilities in place to cover the issue of performance guarantees.
+Fixed rates of bank commission and charges applied to these. \$2.6m was utilised as at 31 December 2011.

-The Cairn Energy PLC Group currently has surplus cash which it has placed in a combination of money market liquidity funds, fixed term deposits and mutual funds with a number of International and Indian banks and financial institutions, ensuring sufficient liquidity to enable the Group to meet its short/medium-term expenditure requirements.
+The Cairn Energy PLC Group currently has surplus cash which it has placed in a combination of money market liquidity funds and term deposits with a number of international financial institutions, ensuring sufficient liquidity to enable the Group to meet its short/medium-term expenditure requirements.
 The Group is conscious of the current environment and constantly monitors counterparty risk.
-Policies are in place to limit counterparty exposure.
-The Group monitors counterparties using published ratings and other measures where appropriate.
+Policies are in place to limit counterparty exposure and maturity.
+The Group monitors counterparties using published ratings and other measures.
+Repayment of principal is the overriding priority and this is achieved by diversification and shorter maturities to provide flexibility.